yyyylllj/NetB/README.txt

 When finish training, we can get the encoder 'mod-lx1-100-1.pt' and decoder 'mod-lx2-100-1.pt'.
 (We have save them in the 'mod-lx1-100-1.pt' and 'mod-lx2-100-1.pt.', you can use them directly.)

+Use 'accuracy on test set.py' to test the accuracy of the CAE.